Captain Marvel II

 - radically altering the character into a new direction (this is also clearly an abandonment of the character's "character."
 Gutting the personality of the hero, inserting something new, then demanding the audience respect the new character under the banner of the old character, i.e., this is old fashioned bait-and-switch.
 With an established character, though, it usually means disaster.)

-The expectation at Comic Book Brain is that a great deal of creativity will go into making the production deal for Captain Marvel II, hopefully that same energy will go into solving the problem of an audience-viable story.
+The expectation at Comic Book Brain is that a great deal of creativity will go into making the production deal (i.e., the money part of a blockbuster sequel) for Captain Marvel II, hopefully that same energy will go into solving the problem of an audience-viable story.

 March 11, 2019: The cloud of bad pseudo-reviews and legit reviews with lackluster enthusiasm bode ill for the 21st picture in the MCU release schedule.
 Politics and social-media harping looked like it was trying to sabotage the ability of the Brie Larson starring movie to get judged by an impartial audience.
 [Update: Captain Marvel goes on to make $1,128,274,794 worldwide!]